-Changing the heating to use a mains gas boiler that provides both space and water heating will save money, as mains gas is currently cheaper than the fuel being used at present.
-A condensing boiler is capable of higher efficiencies than other types of boiler, meaning it will burn less fuel to heat the property, but there may be exceptional circumstances making this impractical.
+A condensing boiler is capable of much higher efficiencies than other types of boiler, meaning it will burn less fuel to heat this property.
+This improvement is most appropriate when the existing central heating boiler needs repair or replacement, however there may be exceptional circumstances making this impractical.
 Condensing boilers need a drain for the condensate which limits their location; remember this when considering remodelling the room containing the existing boiler even if the latter is to be retained for the time being (for example a kitchen makeover).
-This improvement is most appropriate when the existing heating system needs repair or replacement.
 Building regulations generally apply to this work and a building warrant may be required, so it is best to check with your local authority building standards department and seek advice from a qualified heating engineer.

-5 Solar water heating
+9 Solar water heating